bvibber/ogv.js/README.md

 ## Updates

 1.5.0 - 2017-10-??
+* build modules with -O3 instead of -O2
 * improved image filtering/scaling on Windows
 * allow memory growth on WebAssembly
 * work around broken object-fit on Edge 16